embeddings-benchmark/mteb/docs/mmteb/points.md

 }
 ```

-**Note**: The points have been moved to points folder to avoid merge conflicts.
+**Note**: The points have been moved to the points folder to avoid merge conflicts.

-Note that coordination and ideation is not included in the points yet, but is used to determine first and last authors.
+Note that coordination and ideation are not included in the points yet, but are used to determine first and last authors.

 # Contributor Informations

 Please also add your first name and last name are as you want them to appear in a publication.
-If you do not with to have your name in a publication, please add a note to that effect.
+If you do not wish to have your name in a publication, please add a note to that effect.

 | GitHub            | First name | Last name  | Email                        | User on openreview   | Affiliations                                          |
 | ----------------- | ---------- | ---------- | ---------------------------- | -------------------- | ----------------------------------------------------- |